galaxyproject/galaxy-hub/content/community/governance/index.md

 The [GCB](/community/governance/gcb/) is a governance structure representing *[Special Interest Groups](/community/sig/)* that are not primarily technical in nature, such as existing
 Proteomics and Microbial communities, engaging in capacity building, toolkit development and training.
-The [GCB](/community/governance/gcb/) will provide a supportive virtual forum for the exchange of ideas, and a governance body representing the interests of participating communities.
+The [GCB](/community/governance/gcb/) will provide a supportive virtual forum for the exchange of ideas.
 It will organise and manage its own agenda and work, including arranging meetings and asynchronous discussions.
 The agenda might include planning new initiatives; supporting ongoing development;
 managing coherent, community owned proposals and responses in the roadmap processes and other important Project decision making.